Skip to main content

 Workflows (YAML)

 A workflow models a process: a task that moves through a series of states, from creation to closure.
 Workflows are the most powerful — and the most structured — resource in Cotalker.
-The good news is you rarely write one from scratch: cotctl workflows scaffold generates a correct skeleton, and this page explains what that skeleton contains so you can customize it with confidence.
+You rarely write one from scratch: cotctl workflows scaffold generates a correct skeleton, and this page explains what that skeleton contains so you can customize it with confidence.

 The hierarchy